Set up G Suite Password Sync

 - Repeat this section for each of the domain controllers in your domain.

 GSPS is now installed and running.
-Any password changes made to a user's Active Directory account are automatically updated in G Suite as well.
-However, GSPS doesn't sync your existing Active Directory passwords to G Suite–it only syncs password changes.
+Any password changes made to a user's Active Directory account are automatically updated for your Google users as well.
+However, GSPS doesn't sync your existing Active Directory passwords to Google–it only syncs password changes.

-Be sure to instruct your users to change their Active Directory passwords (as described in step 8) to sync password their to G Suite.
+Be sure to instruct your users to change their Active Directory password (as described in step 8) to sync the password their to Google Account.

 Complete the sync processStep 8: Instruct users to change their Active Directory passwords

-GSPS won't sync an Active Directory password with G Suite until it's changed.
+GSPS won't sync an Active Directory password with a Google Account until it's changed.
 Therefore, you need to have your users change their Active Directory passwords to complete the sync process.
 We recommend that you prompt your Active Directory users to change their password the next time they sign in.

 When adding new users, we recommend following this workflow: